mikebway/knative-poc/docs/svc-pingsource.md

 Do check the age of the event log entry in the left most column to check that it is relevant to the recent actions you have taken.

+## Next ...

+Finally, we will deploy a [Redis Display](svc-redis.md) service to display the ping count.